ToucanToco/toucan-connectors/toucan_connectors/oauth2_connector/quickstart/README.md

 ```
 127.0.0.1 api-xxxxx.xxxxx.xxx
 ```
+Credentials (secret_id and secret_key) need to be added in the quickstart script as well as the redirect_uri.
 During the dance, once redirected, visit the given redirect URI by rewriting it to http://xxxxxxxxxxx:35000/..... instead of https://xxxxxxxxx/......